 In order to become a NBF approved member, the company must comply with industry-recognised standards.
 This includes undergoing independent assessment and audit, and inspection of manufacturing sites.
 This has been a very welcome addition to the bed industry, as it gives both suppliers and consumers increased confidence in being able to purchase NBF approved beds and mattresses.

-We want to enable our customers to be reassured that they are being offered the best quality mattresses and beds.
+We want to reassure our customers that we provide the best quality mattresses and beds.
 We also want our customers to feel safe in the knowledge that they are investing in a product that has been approved by the leading voice in the bed industry.
 This is why we are committed to ensuring that we source our mattresses and beds from NBF approved members.

 Code of Practice